yierjin2008/nd087-c3-deployment-roulette/starter/project submition/1_deployment_troubleshooting/troubleshooting/troubleshooting.md

 1. By running `kubectl logs <hello_world_pod_name>`, the health check fails and return 500 error indicating the end point is not reachable, and something is wrong on the internal web server. see "before.png".
-2. The health check failure also seen from the AWS console, hello-world load balancer. see "LB screenshot.png"
+2. The log show that failed health check you want to ping /healz, indicating a fault health check path.
-3. By looking into the hello.yml, I found the http port is set to 9000 instead of 80, by fixing this issue, the health check passed. see "after.png"
+3. Fixed the health check path and redeploy the hello-world application, then run the log command again, see screenshot "after.png"